- I. Introduction

 III.
 Exploring Crayons as a Medium for Creating Depth

 Crayons, typically associated with childhood fun and coloring books, can also be used as a versatile medium for creating depth in art.
-While often underestimated, cray
+While often underestimated, crayons offer unique possibilities due to their vibrant colors and waxy texture.

 The Power of Layering